Program Admission Requirements

 - Submission of a completed application form.

-- Completion of Criminal Record Check Clearance (Act 34) , FBI Clearance (Act 114) and Child Abuse History Clearance (Act 151) forms (submitted to the Education Department).
+- Completion of Arrest/Conviction Report (Act 24), Criminal Record Check Clearance (Act 34) , FBI Clearance (Act 114) and Child Abuse History Clearance (Act 151) forms (results submitted to the Education Department).

 - A minimum GPA of 3.0.
-If the applicant holds a GPA of 2.8 – 2.99, he or she must pass the PRAXIS I: Academic Skills Assessment (reading, writing and math) or the PECT: Pre-Service Academic Performance Assessment (PAPA) tests (reading, writing and math).
+Prior to Aug.
+1, 2015: If the applicant holds a GPA of 2.8 – 2.99, he or she must pass the PECT: Pre-Service Academic Performance Assessment (PAPA) or Core Academic Skills for Educators (Core) basic skills test (reading, writing and math).

 - Completion of two recommendation forms.